hxn8439/computer_system_design_project/README.md

    catkin_make
    source devel/setup.bash
   ```
-8. Execute the ROS packages with ROS and Gazebo
+8. Execute the ROS packages with ROS and the Gazebo and RVIZ GUI will display the virtual simulation environment.
 root@3id89cj5:~/catkin_ws#
   ```
   roslaunch ur5_notebook initialize.launch